 Delicate and lovely columbine flowers are an easy-care plant that returns each year to our perennial garden.
 For maximum success with columbines, it’s essential to know which plants make good columbine companions.
 Get some great columbine companion plant ideas here, as well as tips about how to grow columbine plants in locations where they will thrive.
 Wondering about the best columbine companion plants?
-You’re in the right place as I share lessons learned from multiple decades of experience with growing this beautiful flower.
-Read on for some great plant combination ideas to use with the columbine plant family, aquilegia.
+You’re in the right place as I share lessons learned from multiple decades of experience with growing this beautiful flower, one of the best zone 8 perennial plants.
+Learn what to grow with columbine, as well as when to plant columbine and how to plant columbine for maximum success.
+Read on for some great plant combination ideas to use with the columbine plant family, Aquilegia.

 My Columbine Backstory

 Years ago, when my husband and I were first married, we lived in a little cabin near a river east of Portland, Oregon.
 It was very shady, but a previous tenant had planted columbines, and they thrived in the dappled sunlight.
 We would sometimes take hikes down to the river and would come upon wild columbines that were a different color than the bluish-purple ones we had growing in our yard.
 They were a beautiful part of the forest landscape.